History of the flags of Romania: Military colors

 Article 45 of the Paris Convention (1858) provided that "the armies of both countries will keep their present flags; but these flags will feature, in the future, a blue banderole, in conformity with the design attached to the present Convention".

-On 18 March 1863, the War Minister, General Ion Emanuel Florescu, asked Cuza to approve a design for army flags, agreed upon by the government in its session of 12 March.
+On 18 March 1863, the War Minister, General Ioan Emanoil Florescu, asked Cuza to approve a design for army flags, agreed upon by the government in its session of 12 March.
 The flags featured the national tricolor (horizontal stripes, with red on top), over which was a Roman eagle with a cross in its beak.
 In a solemn order of the day on 19 March, Cuza decided: "Considering that the army, following the union, should have but one flag; keeping in mind that the true emblem of Romania can only be the Roman eagle, [...] we have decreed and do decree what follows: the Roman eagle with cross in its mouth shall be placed, as the emblem of Romania, above the army's flags [...]"

 The resulting designs, distributed on 1 September 1863, differ somewhat from those legislated in March.
 This, the Roman eagle, wings outstretched, wearing the princely crown, carries the princely scepter in its right talon and the sword in its left; on its breast appears an open shield topped by the princely crown.
 On the left of the shield, over azure and gold, is the Wallachian eagle (a cross in its beak, in left profile and wearing the princely crown); on the right, over red and azure, is the Moldavian aurochs with a star between its horns.
 Hanging from the scepter and sword is a red ribbon with gold-embossed letters: "HONOR ET PATRIA" ("honor and Fatherland").
-In the fly corners the prince's initial is stitched, surrounded by a laurel wreath; all are golden.
-Each flag also had inscribed the unit that bore it.
+In the fly corners the princely cipher is stitched, surrounded by a laurel wreath; all are golden.
+Each flag also had inscribed in gold the name of the unit that bore it.
 The cloth part was 122 centimeter long and 100 centimeter wide.
 A metal Roman eagle was affixed to the tip of the flagpole.
 Although the order of 19 March had the Moldavian symbol in the right, nevertheless the first on the shield is the Wallachian eagle.
 The design was most likely adopted due to customary usage that arose after Bucharest became the single capital in February 1862.

 These flags were distributed to the following units:

 With the occasion of handing over the flags, Cuza delivered the following speech:

 These flags were used until 1866 when, after Cuza's abdication, they were changed.
 Four army flags of the 1863 design are preserved today.